stenslae/SecurityWriteups/Notes_And_Reports/ICS/iot_communication.md

 6. **User Experience Layer** - This is where the UI lies and data analytics and interfacing.
 7. **Application Layer** - This one is just what the other layers do together and defines the functional system, I guess...

-The IoTSI model is more focused on the functionality of the data over how the data transfer actually works, and misses a lot while trying to explain IoT networks.
+The IoTSI model is more focused on the functionality of the data over how the data transfer actually works, and misses a lot while trying to explain IoT networks since it assumes OSI integration.

 ## Communication Ranges